barotto/IBMulator/README.md

 2. or open your PS/1 model 2011, extract the EPROMs and read them with an EPROM reader (you also need to merge the 2 halves in 1 file, or 4 in 2 if you have a non-US model)
-3. or scour the Internet (I know that there are various ROM sets available...).
+3. or scour the Internet (there are various ROM sets available.)

-If you have the single bin files, create a ROM set first (see below for the correct format).
+If you have the BIN files, create a ROM set (see below for the correct format.)

 Launch IBMulator.
 A window will inform you that the file ibmulator.ini has been created and where it is placed.